DongYing-No-1-Middle-School/Current/README.md

 # Current

-Current - A intelligent platform for scholar newspaper.
+Current - An intelligent platform for scholar newspaper.